konkitoman/secure-run/README.md

 You can use `-u` to allow unknown syscalls.
 You can use `-i` for interactive mode when the process tries to access a file or kill a process.

+The program relative or absolute path needs to be after `--` the program will not be searched in the PATH

 # Permissions

 The `permissions.zon` will be used from the current directory in that the `secure-run` is runed.